200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-12-SailtheUnderworld.md

 Oracle
 Treasure

-Example: Double 6, followed by 6|3 and 6|4: lletís all hear the tale of how the Hero escaped the Minotaur.
+Example: Double 6, followed by 6|3 and 6|4: llet‚Äôs all hear the tale of how the Hero escaped the Minotaur.

 ```
 ## Author Comments (if any)